VoltLang/Website/doc/ideas.md

 Optional GC
 ---

-Adding a option for the compiler to change the default of functions to `@nogc`.
-Make sure we can compile runtime and watt with option enabled.
+Adding an option for the compiler to change the default for functions to `@nogc`.
+Make sure we can compile the runtime and watt with this option enabled.

 Explicit this